jamAL108/connect/client/src/blogs/nextjs.md

 Next.js is a React.js framework .
 It is a Full-Stack framework ,can be used for both front-end and Back-end work

-Next.js can be installed using the command :-`npx create-next-app app-name`
+Next.js can be installed using the command : `npx create-next-app app-name`

-## 1.Routing :-
+## 1.Routing -
      The mechanism by which requests (as specified by a URL and HTTP method) are routed to the code that handles them In React.js the routing is carried out by using a package called react-router-Dom , we use Browser-Router , Routes , Route to carry out routings<br/>